ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Seems like new feature from React, Fragment, is not yet available on create-react-app.

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 44: February 21, 2018

+**Today's Progress**: Added React Transitions custom component for the add movie button.
+Created a simple fade out

+**Thoughts:** Need more work on the transition, adding also the conditional rendering with the 'Added!' text.
+Look on the stackoverflow bookmarked question.

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)